stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 ## Stealify lower the barrier of using v8::Isolates
 Cloudflare and other big companys are using them already but there exists no opensource Equivalent at present so stealify fills the gap.
 And Changes its mission from.

-Software Encapsulation to fast isolates that can operate with any software on a per Request base.
+Software Encapsulation to fast isolates SDK +

-# deprecated in favor of v8 isolates
+# Stealify should get a Collection of Tooling Best Practices to Create and Reuse Software
+It Includes a V8::Isolates SDK to create ECMAScript written System Tooling as single file binary.
+For Example our Installer for the SDK is build with the SDK + ECMAScript.

 # Most Current Stack
 - https://github.com/stealify/rust-tooling